 And I suppose I did do better, at least according to how Paradox measures such things.
 I completed my purge of Leon Trotsky and his faction almost immediately, then invested heavily in factory output, tank and plane technology, and the defensive "people's army" military concept.

 I also tried to approach my foreign policy in a thoroughly realist manner, as various neoconservative and neoliberal wonks often claim to be doing.
-It didn't make dollars and sense to wage war against Germany and Japan, so instead I initiated a "lend-lease" program to subsidise their military efforts and focused on maintaining decent relations with both countries.
+It didn't make dollars and sense to wage war against Germany and Japan, so instead I initiated a "lend-lease" program to subsidize their military efforts and focused on maintaining decent relations with both countries.
 The actual German advance had cost millions of Soviet lives, so it made little sense to directly engage with them.

 Ideology matters in Paradox's games, since some of the bonuses and modifiers associated with ideology groups can make or break you.
 In the end, however, every player becomes a fascist dictator, and the best of these dictators are also vicious imperialists.
 I still vividly recall the night when, during a game of Europa Universalis IV, one of my best friends said to me, "Oh, I've had my eye on those gold mines in Mombasa for a couple decades.
 We absolutely need to get them."